 YCW: What materials would you recommend to our readers who are interested in learning more about Chinese foreign policy?

-I think it’s worth understanding how relationships of power are understood, what freedom means and what is considered “getting ahead” successfully—see Erika Evasdottir’s ethnography of Chinese archaeologists, “Obedient Autonomy: Chinese Intellectuals and the Achievement of Orderly Life.”
-That book completely changed the way I understood China.
+I think it’s worth understanding how relationships of power are understood, what freedom means and what is considered “getting ahead” successfully—see Erika Evasdottir’s ethnography of Chinese archaeologists, That book completely changed the way I understood China.
 I also love Vanessa Fong’s “Paradise Redefined,” which examines how Chinese students abroad see themselves and the world.
 For straight up understanding of what China is doing in the world, Evelyn Goh is brilliant, her book “Rising China’s Influence in Developing Asia.”
 The research at China Matters headed by Linda Jakobson is well worth reading too.